andrec1214/parser/README.md

 # Recursive Descent Parser

-A C++ implementation of a recursive descent parser for the SADAL (Simple ADA-Like) language, built as part of a compilers course project.
+A C++ implementation of a recursive descent parser for the SADAL (Simple ADA-Like) language, built as part of a programming language concepts course project.
+Some parts involved private code, so if you're curious about the test cases and running it, feel free to reach out.

 ## Overview